Ginxss/tfds/README.md

 ---

 ## FIFO Queue
-This is just a wrapper for the [Linked List], which only supports the actions that make a FIFO Queue.
+This is just a wrapper for the [Linked List](#linked-list), which only supports the actions that make a FIFO Queue.

 The queue deallocates on destruction.